Social Icons

 Directed by Roar Uthaug

-She was later approached to come claim her inheritance or lose it all, she agrees and then stumbles on a message from her father.
-The message led her to his study where he saw a recorded message asking her to burn all his files on the Queen of Yamatai.
-She ignores the message and then deciphers his notes to pinpoint where he travelled to and she decided to go find him.
+This action-adventure movie starts with her father gone—some say dead—and Lara refusing to use or be part of his heavy financial background to take care of herself.
+Instead, she works as a bike messenger and struggles to meet her needs.
+She’s later approached to claim her inheritance or lose it all.
+She agrees and stumbles on a message from her father.
+The message leads her to his study, where she finds a recorded message asking her to burn all his files on the Queen of Yamatai.
+She ignores the message, deciphers his notes to pinpoint where he traveled to, and decides to go find him.

-On her journey she met a group sent by Trinity and she was captured.
-Lara must find a way to get away from under Vogue a man who oversees the Trinity hunt and continue her search for what happened to her father.
+On her journey, she meets a group sent by Trinity and is captured.
+Lara must find a way to get away from under Vogel, a man who oversees the Trinity hunt, and continue her search for what happened to her father.

 0 comments: